 Use the Excel Checkpoint operation to validate the data of Excel files against the expected data.
-You can check the content of an entire file or a specific part of its sheet.
+You can validate the content of an entire file or a part of it.

 When you add the operation to your test, TestComplete displays the Checkpoint wizard that assists you in configuring the operation.
 To edit parameters of an existing operation, double-click it in your keyword test.

 If the recognized Excel data matches the expected contents, the operation returns True and posts the "checkpoint passed" message () to the test log.
 Otherwise, the operation returns False and posts an error message () to the test log.